Table of Contents

 The Importance of Individual Variation

-If you notice increased urination after starting a new probiotic supplement, it may be worth discussing with a healthcare provider.
-They can help assess whether the probiotics are the likely cause or if other factors may be at play.
+Everyoneâs body responds differently to probiotics.
+Your diet, lifestyle, and existing health conditions all play a role in how your body reacts.
+If you notice a significant increase in urination after starting a new supplement, a healthcare provider can help determine if the probiotics are the cause or if other factors are at play.

 Supporting Urinary Health with Probiotics